erykjj/jwlmanager/README.md

 ### Windows and Mac OS

 Simply [download](https://github.com/erykjj/jwlmanager/releases/latest) and launch the latest **Windows executable** or **macOS app**.

+**Notes**
-If you receive **Windows Defender "unknown publisher" alerts**, you can safely choose "More info" and "Run anyway".
+- If you receive **Windows Defender "unknown publisher" alerts**, you can safely choose "More info" and "Run anyway".
 See [here](https://github.com/erykjj/jwlmanager/issues/1) for a discussion on what's going on.
+- The macOS app is slow to start up.
+I'm looking into it.

 ### Linux